Why I switched from Nikon to Fuji

 Extremely accurate focus: checked.

 Not only the CDAF, mirrorless brings many other features not available in DSLRs.
 Sony A9 and A7r III have many great features including Eye-AF, which is a great feature that any portrait photographers would love.
 Fuji GFX 50S also have Face Detection AF and Eye AF, though not as good / refined as Sony.
 Still a great feature to have.

 I have been using Nikon 105mm F/1.4 E ED and Nikon 200mm F/2 G ED VR II with my D810.
 So I know how significant a difference a great lens can make to the image.
-My initial decision to go for Sony A7r III was short lived because of two reasons: Still a Full Frame sensor with smaller pixels than D810, and that the Sony 85mm F/1.4 GM lens didn't deliver the expected performance when I tried it out (Update: 85mm GM was not performing as expected because the lens had an older firmware installed, which I came to know later.
+My initial decision to get Sony A7r III as my main camera was short lived because of two reasons: Still a Full Frame sensor with smaller pixels than D810, and that the Sony 85mm F/1.4 GM lens didn't deliver the expected performance when I tried it out (Update: 85mm GM was not performing as expected because the lens had an older firmware installed, which I came to know later).
 With the latest firmware, it works great with A9 / A7r III / A7 III.
-A7r III is a great camera, but I need something better as my main camera.
+A7r III is a great camera, but I wanted something better as my main camera.

 Fuji has done a tremendous job with the GFX lenses.
 Each of the GF lenses they made are real gems.
 I purchased the Fuji GF 110mm F2 LM WR lens with the GFX, and this lens is nothing short of amazing.
 Extremely sharp, great micro contrast, great bokeh, amazing depth of field fall-off and not to mention it's weather resistant.
 They are expensive, but you get what you pay for.